-A broken wrist can occur many different ways; however, a fall onto an outstretched arm is the most common; such as a car accident or fall off a bike.
-Osteoporosis, softening of the bone with age, can also make a relatively minor fall result in a distal radius fracture especially in those over 60 years old.
+A broken wrist can occur many different ways; however, a fall onto an outstretched arm is the most common, such as a car accident or a fall off a bike.
+Osteoporosis, the softening of the bone with age, can also make a relatively minor fall result in a distal radius fracture especially in those over 60 years old.

 - Immediate pain

 - In some cases the wrist hangs in an odd or bent way

 - A deformed appearance

 To determine whether you have broken your wrist, your physician will ask you for a complete medical history and conduct a physical examination.
 An X-ray can confirm the diagnosis.

 Make an appointment with a hand, wrist or elbow specialist